A TMD-based model for Hadronization off heavy nuclei: Results

 \section{Results}

-The large number of convolutions makes theory predictions very time-consuming and therefore not suitable for a fit.
-In order to overcome this problem, we have first studied the behaviour of the model in parameter space and then fixed the latter via a tuning procedure which allows to fairly describe all data sets at once.
+The large number of convolutions makes theory predictions time-consuming and not suitable for a fit.
+To overcome this problem, we first studied the model's behavior in parameter space and then fixed the latter via a tuning procedure that allows us to fairly describe all data sets at once.